 Make a list of all the people that you are gifting.
 Are you giving them a gift out of obligation because they always give you one?
 Does giving to the people on your list make you happy or stressed?
 Are you blowing your holiday budget giving to people that you like, but would rather not give send a gift.
 If it were not the holidays, would you buy this person a gift just because you care?

 Do not feel bad.
 We’ve all been there and some of stayed so long we got the tee shirt.
 It is time to bring the spirit of the holidays back to your life.
-First, break your list down into three list.
+First, break your list down into three lists.

 - People you want to gift (family, close friends, your kids)